Ad Blocker Detected

 - In many cases, this means that autistic children should be educated in regular classrooms rather than in a special education classroom.
 This can vary depending on the student’s diagnosis and IEP, but in general, autistic students are placed in regular classrooms as much as possible.
 This practice is called “mainstreaming” or “inclusion”.

 - Get to know the student as an individual.
-While stereotypes are common, autistic students may manifest their disorder in a variety of ways, and no two autistic people are the same.
+While stereotypes are common, every autistic person is unique, and will have different needs.
 As a teacher, you must become aware of each student’s ability in each discrete educational area by assessing their current standing.

 - Knowing a student’s current strengths and weaknesses will help you develop a plan to develop practical interventions.
 This is true in academic subject areas, as well as social and communication skills.